 A bug is a general term used to describe any unexpected problem with hardware or software.
-For example, Grace Hopper logged and taped a moth bug in a log book, as shown below, that caused issues with the Mark II after it was discovered in one of its components.
+For example, Grace Hopper logged and taped a moth bug in a log book that caused issues with the Mark II.
+The bug, which is shown below, was discovered in one of its components.
 Grace Hopper's moth is often considered the first use of the term bug.
-However, there are other earlier accounts of a bug being used to describe a problem with electrical circuits and hardware.
+However, there are other earlier accounts of the term bug used to describe a problem with electrical circuits and hardware.

-The time it takes to resolve a bug depends on how complex a problem is that relates to the bug, how many developers are working on the problem, and how much time they're given.
+The time it takes to resolve a bug depends on its complexity, how many developers, and how much time they have.
 If you believe you've found a bug in a program or device, reporting the bug to the manufacturer is the best way of getting the bug resolved.

-What is the difference between an error and bug?
+What is the difference between an error and a bug?

-An error is a message shown to the user of a program, and a bug is a problem in the code that is causing the error to be shown.
+An error is a message shown to the user of a program to let them know something went wrong.
+A bug is a problem in the code that caused the error.
 See our error page for a full explanation and examples of computer errors.